Skip to main content

 90%

-Every time you chase a breakout, you're entering at the point of maximum uncertainty with no clear reference for your stop.
-The better trade is usually what comes next.
-When price breaks through a level and then comes back to test it, you get a setup with a defined entry, a tight stop, and the market's own structure telling you where you're wrong.
+When price breaks through a level and comes back to test it, you get a defined entry, a tight stop, and the market's structure telling you where you're wrong.
 This lesson covers how to spot pullback setups at flipped levels, evaluate whether they're worth trading, and recognize when one is failing.

 What a Pullback Is (and Why It Happens)

 Price rarely breaks through support or resistance and keeps going in a straight line.
-It pauses, reverses a bit, and drifts back toward the level it just broke.
+It pauses and drifts back toward the level.
 That move back is a pullback.
 When price approaches the broken level and bounces, that's a retest.

 Pullback entry anatomy showing the complete sequence from breakout through pullback to flipped level, with entry point, stop placement, and target labeled